 Re-run the route when the model, channel, audience, publication purpose, content type, user interface, or vendor implementation changes.

-Code of Practice note: useful, status-sensitive, and not a shortcut
+Code of Practice update: useful, status-sensitive, and not a shortcut

-The current public Commission materials describe the second draft and timeline.
-Use the draft code as implementation intelligence, not as a substitute for Regulation (EU) 2024/1689, contract terms, accessibility review, privacy review, or formal legal analysis.
+Use the published Code as implementation support, not as a substitute for Regulation (EU) 2024/1689, contract terms, accessibility review, privacy review, Commission Article 50 guidelines, or formal legal analysis.

 Notice wording is not the control